-Court rejects Uber drivers’ bid to bar app from pushing anti-employment messaging
+Court rejects Uber drivers’ bid to bar app from pushing political message on employment status

-A law known as Assembly Bill 5, which passed last year and took effect in January, aims to force Uber, Lyft and other gig companies to convert their contract workforces into employees, granting them rights to the minimum wage, health care and benefits such as sick leave and workers’ compensation.
+A law known as Assembly Bill 5, which passed last year and took effect in January, aims to force Uber, Lyft and other gig companies to convert their contract workforces into employees, granting them rights to the minimum wage, health care and benefits such as sick leave and workers compensation.
 Uber, Lyft and delivery companies such as DoorDash and Instacart have vigorously fought against the law, mounting a $200 million Prop 22 campaign to maintain drivers’ status.

 The effort has culminated in a heated messaging battle via television airwaves, text messages and even within the apps themselves.
 The plaintiffs had argued that Uber’s in-app messaging urging drivers to support Prop 22 constituted illegal political coercion.